About TWC

 Wildlife Education

-Live wildlife captivate and inspire us.
+Live wildlife captivates and inspires us.
 Tamarack provides educational programming throughout our region.
-In the presentations, non-releasable live birds of prey and an ambassador opossum serve as models of physical and behavioral adaptations, natural selection, and human impact on species survival.
-An amazing cast of non-releasable wildlife assist in this goal: Willow, a petite Eastern Screech Owl, Ruby, a powerful Red-Tailed Hawk, Apollo, a sleek Peregrine Falcon, and Myrtle, an inquisitive Box Turtle, among others.
-During programs, an owl, hawk or falcon perches on a handler's glove, or the Box Turtle is presented on a table.
-Take the opportunity to see these magnificent wild creatures up close.
-The encounter is awe inspiring.
+In the presentations, non-releasable live birds of prey and an ambassador opossum serve as models of physical and behavioral adaptations, natural selection, and the impact of humans on species survival.
+An amazing cast of non-releasable wildlife assist in this goal: Bear, a petite Eastern Screech Owl, Ruby, a powerful Red-Tailed Hawk, Apollo, a sleek Peregrine Falcon, and Myrtle, an inquisitive Box Turtle, among others.
+During programs, an owl, hawk, or falcon perches on a handler's glove, or the Box Turtle is presented on a table.
+Take the opportunity to see these magnificent wild creatures up close and personal.
+The encounter is awe-inspiring.